Introduction

 Effective time management can make the difference between a quick transition and a time-consuming one:

-- Stay focused: Keep calm and stay focused on the task at hand during each transition.
+Stay focused: Keep calm and stay focused on the task at hand during each transition.
 Avoid distractions and concentrate on organizing your equipment.

 IV.
 Other essential elements

-A. Nutrition and hydration during the competition
+A. Nutrition and hydration during competition

-Nutrition and hydration play a crucial role in triathletes' performance during the competition.
+Nutrition and hydration play a crucial role in triathletes' performance during competition.
 Make sure to consume carbohydrate-rich foods to maintain your energy, as well as fluids to stay hydrated throughout the event.

-B. Tips for managing stress and competition pressure
+B. Tips for managing competition stress and pressure

 C. Importance of rest and recovery after the competition